mbbu/BioinfoBiweeklyMeeting/Minutes/09-01-2020_Meeting_Minutes.md

-# Minutes for the first MBBU meeting of the year 2020
+# Minutes of the first MBBU meeting of the year 2020

 ## Date: Thursday 9, January 2020